William Colton: Elections

-Supporting Republicans
+Support for Republicans

 In the lead up to the 2022 New York state elections, Colton (D) expressed interest in potentially voting for Vito LaBella (R).
 In 2022, LaBella was the Republican nominee in New York State Senate District 17.
 In 2023, LaBella lost a Republican primary against Ying Tan for New York City Council District 43.
 In 2024, LaBella was the Republican nominee in New York State Senate District 26.
 As of 2025, Vito LaBella is the Chief of Staff & Legislative Director for NYS Senator Steve Chan (R).